Tumelo-Segale/Tumelo-Segale/README.md

    A Python-based banking system with essential features like account management and transactions. *(Python)*

 7. **[MRI Analysing AI](https://github.com/B-A-QUANTUM-AI)**
-   An AI solution that analyses and classify MRI scans from a given dataset.
-It predicts and classifies it into 4 categories, and displays the prediction, confidence score, and the actual analysis. *(Python)*
+   An AI solution that analyses and classifies MRI scans from a preset dataset.
+It predicts and classifies it into 4 categories (), and displays the prediction, confidence score, and the actual analysis. *(Python)*

 ## 🌱 My Skills